 - Old policy numbers from a previous insurer

-- Forgetting to attach the COI and W-9 separately
+- Forgetting to attach the COI and W-9 separately.
+Read our guide on the W-9 form for truckers.

 - Typos in your MC or DOT number